 On one of the last long weekends, we wanted to get away, but weren’t able to leave on Friday evening.
-Instead, we loaded the vehicle and headed off down to Collie on the Saturday morning.
+Instead, we loaded our Landcruiser and headed off down to Collie on the Saturday morning.
 You might think we were mad (and we kind of did too!), knowing how quickly camp sites fill up on long weekends.

-We had no where specifically in mind to camp, but planned on being a little adventurous.
+We had no where specifically in mind to camp, but planned on being a little adventurous and just wanted some camping near Collie.
 I had a rough idea of some more remote places that might be an option, but we weren’t expecting what we found!

 I spent a while online trying to find places around Collie to camp before going, and the only campsite that I kept finding was Potters Gorge, a DPAW site not too far from the banks of Wellington dam.